Meros-io/sti-wildfly/README.md

 * MYSQL_DATABASE

-    If set, WildFly will attempt to define a MySQL datasource based on the assumption you have an OpenShift service named "mysql" defined.
+    If set, WildFly will attempt to define a MySQL datasource based on the assumption you have an DeployDock service named "mysql" defined.
     It will attempt to reference the following environment variables which are automatically defined if the "mysql" service exists:
     MYSQL_SERVICE_PORT
     MYSQL_SERVICE_HOST